Professional wrestling match types: Captain's Fall match

-A captain's fall match is a match where two teams of four competitors to compete in an elimination match and captains are assigned to both teams.
+A captain's fall match is a tag team elimination match where the two teams of four competitors to compete and captains are assigned to both teams.
 The purpose of the match is to score a fall over the captain to get the win.
-Eliminations may occur until the captain is pinned or force to submit, the team loses if the captain is eliminated.
-This match type only occurred at WWE 205 Live on August 20, 2019 between Team Gulak and Team Lorcan.
+Eliminations may occur until the captain is pinned or force to submit; the team loses if the captain is eliminated.
+Although common in Mexican promotions, as well as certain Japanese promotions to an extent, the only time this match type occurred in WWE was at the August 20, 2019, edition of WWE 205 Live, between Team Drew Gulak vs. Team Lorcan.

 Tag Team Turmoil

 A tag team turmoil is another version of an elimination tag team match.
 The match has a team in each of the four corners to start the match, but as each team is eliminated another team takes its place, similar to a gauntlet match.
-Another variation of tag team turmoil took place at SummerSlam in 1999, Night of Champions in 2010, Night of Champions Kickoff Show in 2013, and Elimination Chamber in 2017.
+There are five pay-per-view matches of the tag team turmoil took place at SummerSlam in 1999, Armageddon in 2003, Night of Champions in 2010, Night of Champions Kickoff Show in 2013 and Elimination Chamber in 2017.
 Two teams start, when one is eliminated a new team comes to the ring until all teams have competed, the remaining team is the winner.
 This was used on the May 31, 2011 episode of NXT, with a team consisting of a WWE pro and an NXT rookie.
 The winning team earned three redemption points for the rookie in this version.
 This was also used on the May 8, 2017 episode of Raw, where the winning team earned a number one contender's spot for Matt and Jeff Hardy's WWE Raw Tag Team Championship.

 Ultimate Endurance match

-Primarily associated with Ring of Honor (ROH), A Ultimate Endurance match is a tag team elimination match that typically includes three to four tag teams with the members of two.
+Primarily associated with Ring of Honor (ROH), An Ultimate Endurance match is a tag team elimination match that typically includes three to four tag teams with the members of two.
 The match starts off with a particular set of special stipulations, with the stipulation changing every time a team is eliminated.
 These stipulations are predetermined and are not limited to any specific type.

 Mixed Tag Team match

-A mixed tag team match features mixed-sex teams that only wrestlers of the same sex may be in the ring at the same time will wrestle each other under the standard rules.
-For example, if a woman tags her male partner, both women leave the ring and both men enter.
-The Mixed Match Challenge tournament was debuted on January 16, 2018, which both team winners The Miz and Asuka won season one while R-Truth and Carmella won season two, earning themselves the No. 30 spots in the 2019 Royal Rumble matches and an all-expenses-paid vacation, respectively.
+A mixed tag team match features mixed-gender teams that only wrestlers of the same gender may be in the ring at the same time will wrestle each other under the standard rules.
+For example, if a female wrestler tags her male partner, both women leave the ring and both men enter the ring, the roles is also reversed as well.
+The Mixed Match Challenge tournament was debuted on January 16, 2018, which both team winners The Miz and Asuka won season one while R-Truth and Carmella won season two, earning themselves the #30 spots in the 2019 Royal Rumble matches and an all-expenses-paid vacation.